armobob74/human-detector/README.txt

 Here's a summary of everything:

 folders user must create:
-	train_set <-- put images in here if you want to custom train the network test_set <-- put images in here to test during training photos_to_classify <-- put photos in here if you want my already-trained network to classify them people_folder <-- if network sees a person in the photo, they will copy the photo here no_people_folder <-- if network doesn't see a person, it will copy the photo here
+	train_set <-- put images in here if you want to custom train the network.
+Create one subdirectory for images with people and one for images without. test_set <-- put images in here to test during training.
+Create one subdirectory for images with people and one for images without. photos_to_classify <-- put photos in here if you want my already-trained network to classify them people_folder <-- if network sees a person in the photo, they will copy the photo here no_people_folder <-- if network doesn't see a person, it will copy the photo here